kaiwan/seals/README.md

 ![gen ext4 image sample](tutorial_pics/gen_rootfs.png)

-** Running it!**
+# Running it!

-  * Some sample output just prior to running the AArch32 Vexpress target board under Qemu (notice the complete Qemu command line!):
+  * Some sample output just prior to running the AArch32 Vexpress target board under Qemu  (via it's GUI menu; notice the complete Qemu command line!):
+(You can also run it via the `run-qemu.sh 0` command).

 ![pre run sample](tutorial_pics/run1.png)

   * Some sample output when running the AArch32 Vexpress target board under Qemu (notice the kernel startup, all the kernel printk's being emitted as it boots...) :